aashiks/routes-statistics-module/Readme.md

 ### Introduction

-This module is a quick and dirty hack to gather statistics on the number of times a route is accessed.
-I haven't tested it other than in very specific use case scenario (try to murder an app with Jmeter for hours and gather statistic)
+This Play Framework 2.2.x module is a quick and dirty hack to gather statistics on the number of times a route is accessed.
+I haven't tested it other than in very specific use case scenarios(trying to murder an app with Jmeter for hours and gather statistic)

 The module provides a filter called StatisticsCachingFilter.

-This guy will intercept every incoming request, notes the request time and time at which response it returned.
+This guy will intercept every incoming request, note the request time and time at which response it returned.
-At this point it records this value in a cache.
+At this point it records these values in the cache.

-The scala class (ugh, package object) RouteStatistics provides methods to query this cache and return all route statistics as a list of RouteStatistic class
+The scala class (ugh, package object) "RouteStatistics" provides methods to query this cache and return all route statistics as a list of RouteStatistic class

 The definition of RouteStatistic is as below.

-    case class RouteStatistic(routeName: String,successRequestCount:
+    case class RouteStatistic(routeName: String,
-                                Long,failureRequestCount: Long,
+                                successRequestCount:Long, failureRequestCount: Long,
                                 averageSuccessResponseTime: Double,averageFailureResponseTime: Double,
                                 medianSuccessResponseTime: Long,medianFailureResponseTime: Long)